Department Chair:James Schnepf

 271 Individual Learning Project.
 (1-4)

 Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.

 310 Computer Organization.
 (4)

 Introduction to computer systems and architecture.
 Topics include digital systems, machine level data representation, processor design, assembly level machine organization, memory systems, system control, organization of operating systems, concurrency and scheduling.
-Prerequisite: 162, and either 239 or MATH 239.
+Prerequisite: 160 or 161, and either 239 or MATH 239.

 312 Data Communications and Networks.
 (4)

 Introduction to the concepts, terminology and approaches used in data communication systems.
 Topics include protocol stacks as models and implementations, signal encoding, media for transmission, analysis of network architectures, addressing and routing, error and flow control, connection management and security.
-Prerequisite: 310.
+Prerequisite: 200 or 230.

 317 Topics in Computer Science.
 (1-4)